 - Talk with your student about international opportunities.
 Whether it is for a week, a semester, or a year, studying abroad allows your student to learn another language, take major and elective coursework, discover new places, and make meaningful connections around the world. - Talk with your student about the different backgrounds of people they've met on campus.
-Explore the relationships they are making and promote an open dialogue with students different from themselves. - Encourage them to visit or attend programs by the Office of Student Diversity Programs, Women's Resource Center, and LGBTQIA Resource Center.
-These programs provide a space for students to drop-in, relax, attend educational programs, and meet new friends. - Encourage involvement through service learning.
+Explore the relationships they are making and promote an open dialogue with students different from themselves. - Encourage your student to attend diversity programs on campus.
+Offices such as the Women's Resource Center, the LGBTQIA Resource Center, and other resources on campus provide a space for students to drop-in, relax, attend educational programs, and meet new friends. - Encourage involvement through service learning.
 Alternative Service Breaks are meaningful ways for students to learn more about others, provide service to people in need, and explore different parts of the country and world.
 Students are encouraged to be globally conscious leaders through direct service, education, diversity, reflection, investigation of social justice issues, and reorientation. - One small step to CARE, one giant leap for self-care.
 Encourage your student to visit CARE during walk-in hours for their mental health and self-care referral needs.
-They can also learn about resources on and off campus. - " Remind your student to apply for OIE Scholarships to study abroad in academic year, fall, or summer 2022.
+They can also learn about resources on and off campus. - " Remind your student to apply for OIE Scholarships to study abroad in academic year 2022, fall 2022, or summer 2023.

-Blac ck History Month Feb ruary 2 022 /E81 B Tuesday Wednesday Thursday Friday Saturday Chinese New Year Application Deadline for AY/Fall Exchange Programs and Georgia Tech Lorraine Summer Groundhog Day 3 4 5 6 7 8 9 InVenture Prize Semifinal Round 11 12 Lincoln's Birthday 13 14 Valentine's Day Application Deadline for many Summer Study Abroad Programs and OIE Administered Scholarship Deadline 16 17 18 19 20 Progress Report Deadline for 1000 and 2000 level courses 22 23 24 25 26 27 28
+February 2023 Sunday Monday Tuesday Wednesday Thursday Friday Saturday Application Deadline for many AY/Spring Japan Exchange Programs Groundhog Day 3 4 5 6 7 8 9 10 11 12 Lincoln's Birthday 13 14 Valentine's Day Application Deadline for Georgia Tech - Lorraine Summer and OIE Administered Scholarship 16 17 18 19 President's Day Spring 2023 Progress report deadline for 1000 and 2000 level courses Fat Tuesday Ash Wednesday 23 24 25 26 27 28

-March
+March 2023